 "I am aware of and understand the conditions of use for vehicles registered under the Queensland Special Interest Vehicle Registration scheme.
 I agree that the Impromptu Club Run I will be attending falls within the Queensland Special Interest Vehicle Registration Guidelines.
-I indemnify the SSVC Inc from any Loss or liability or claim that may occur as part of my attendance in the above Impromptu Club Run."
+I indemnify the Queensland Volvo & Saab Club Inc. from any Loss or liability or claim that may occur as part of my attendance in the above Impromptu Club Run."

 This concession is based on the vehicle having a very strict and limited road use which is reflected in the reduced fees and compulsory third party insurance premium.
 This is a privilege which comes with legal obligations.